 Without the need to double cleanse with foaming cleanser, Shu Uemura leaves the skin feeling more moisturized.
 For those who double-cleanse anyway, this shouldn’t be a main concern since serum and moisturizer would be added in the later part of the beauty routine.

-150ml of Innisfree Apple Juicy cleansing oil costs about S$20, while the same-size bottle of Shu Uemura costs S$55 from local retail outlets.
+150ml of Innisfree Apple Juicy cleansing oil costs about S$20, while the same-sized bottle of Shu Uemura costs S$55 from local retail outlets.

 Innisfree Apple Juicy Cleansing Oil is clearly a lot cheaper than Shu Uemura Cleansing Oil.